Meta-Symplectic Geometry of $3^{\rm rd}$ Order Monge-Amp\`ere Equations and their Characteristics: Proof of the main results

 \subsection{Proof of Theorem \ref{thEgr}}

-As it was outlined in Section \ref{subDescrMainRes}, Goursat--type MAEs are MAEs which correspond to decomposable forms, modulo a certain ideal.
+As it was outlined in Section \ref{subDescrMainRes}, Goursat-type MAEs are MAEs which correspond to decomposable forms, modulo a certain ideal.
 Before proving Theorem \ref{thEgr}, we make rigorous this statement.
-To this end, we shall need the submodule of \emph{contact 2--forms}
+To this end, we shall need the submodule of \emph{contact $2$-forms}

 and the corresponding projection